 Manuscripts are accepted with the understanding that they have not been and will not be published elsewhere substantially in any format, and that there are no ethical concerns with the content or data collection.
 Authors may be requested to produce the data upon which the manuscript is based and to answer expeditiously any questions about the manuscript or its authors.
 See AJO policies on redundant publication and access to data.

 Full-Length Articles are previously unpublished manuscripts directed to ophthalmologists and visual science specialists.
 They include clinical investigations, clinical observations, and clinically relevant laboratory investigations.Full-Length Articles should, in general, not exceed 7 to 8 single-spaced typewritten pages of manuscript text.
 References, figure captions, and tables are additional pages that should be used judiciously.
 Supplemental Material may be provided for the AJO website if a manuscript is accepted.
-Manuscripts should begin each component on a new page in the following order: (1) title page, (2) text, (3) acknowledgments/disclosure, (4) references, (5) figure captions, (6) tables, (7) figures, (8) contributions to authorship form, (9) ICMJE disclosure form, and (10) permission forms.
-The abstract should be prepared and submitted as a separate document.
+Manuscripts should begin each component on a new page in the following order: (1) title page, (2) text, (3) acknowledgments/disclosure, (4) references, (5) figure captions.
+The following items are uploaded separate from the manuscript file: (1) abstract, (2) tables, (3) figures, (4) permission forms, (5) appendices/supplementary material.
 Refer to the Checklist when submitting.